-The Cellular Immunology Group focuses on the T cell immune response to viral infection, particularly Epstein-Barr virus which causes glandular fever and is associated with various malignancies and autoimmunity.
-The molecular interactions that control the specificity of T cells recognition of virus-infected cells are complex and could hold the key to preventing Epstein-Barr virus associated diseases.
+The Cellular Immunology Laboratory focuses on the T cell immune response to viral infection, particularly Epstein-Barr virus which causes glandular fever and is associated with various malignancies and autoimmunity.
+The molecular interactions that control the specificity of T cells recognition of virus-infected cells are complex and could hold the key to preventing or treating Epstein-Barr virus associated diseases.

 Group Leader: Professor Scott Burrows

 If you wish to apply for QIMR Berghofer's student program,